lovett/calendar/README.md

 ## How
 1. Make a copy of `calendar-template.html`.
 Give it a cool name.
-2. Add `<cal-event>` tags to that file.
+2. Add `<cal-event>` elements to that file.
 See below for details.
 3. View that file in a browser.

 Viewing the HTML file locally should work fine.
 Or host them as static files.
 It's very much a DIY situation.
 Other than the HTML file, the entirety of the application is in `calendar.js` and the styling is in `calendar.css`.
 No transpiling, no framework, no package.json, no chaff.

 ## Events

-A custom HTML tag `<cal-event>` defines the events that are shown on the calendar.
-Dates, times, and descriptions go into the text of the tag and the application figures out the rest.
+A custom HTML element `<cal-event>` defines the events that are shown on the calendar.
+Dates, times, and descriptions go into the text of the element and the application figures out the rest.
 For example:

 ```
 <cal-event>1999-12-31 Prepare for Y2K</cal-event>